Search in MDM

 Further

-Hi: Mi Nissan Sunny 90 1.6 walks.
-I changed platinums, spark plugs, condenser, fuel filter that was very dirty and improved very little.
-Distribution strap was changed, platinos were regulated, in short, a refinement.
-It was wonderful until I put fuel at a benzine station and began to pull so the filter was changed.
-Almost everything has been reviewed and does not improve ... the only thing that has not been removed is the carburetor since the mechanic tells me that the problem is to escape electric.
-I would like to publish a drawing to know how to connect a coil that in turn has a resistance ...
+Hello: My 1990 Nissan Sunny 1.6 is running rough.
+I replaced the points, spark plugs, condenser, and fuel filter, which was very dirty, but it improved very little.
+The timing belt was also replaced, the points were adjusted—basically, a tune-up.
+It was running great until I filled up at a gas station and it started jerking again, so the fuel filter was changed.
+Almost everything has been checked, and it's still not better.
+The only thing I haven't removed is the carburetor, since the mechanic says the problem seems to be electrical.
+I would appreciate it if you could post a diagram showing how to connect a coil that also has a resistor.
 Thank you for your suggestions.

 Please connect or create account to join the conversation.